4350pChris/blog/rapper-vocabulary-analyzer.md

 <iframe style="border-radius:12px" src="https://open.spotify.com/embed/track/7lPJ5PrQnQRurUZIzMCQib?utm_source=generator&theme=0" width="100%" height="152" frameBorder="0" allowfullscreen="" allow="autoplay; clipboard-write; encrypted-media; fullscreen; picture-in-picture" loading="lazy"></iframe>

 First off, let's talk shortly about the tools I used to build this project and why I chose them.
-One thing to be said for the infrastructural decision making process is that on one hand I was trying to have a look at services I hadn't used before, while on the other hand I had to keep within the limits of the free tier of AWS, as I didn't want to spend any money on this project.
+One thing to be said for the infrastructural decision making process is that on one hand I was trying to have a look at services I hadn't used before, while on the other hand I had to stay within the limits of the free tier of AWS, as I didn't want to spend any money on this project.
 Some of them I will go into more detail later on, but for now, let's just have a quick overview.

 ### Code